 “We’re proud to recognize and support our new Iowa Artist Fellows as they continue to develop their careers and contribute to the vitality of the arts in Iowa,” Iowa Arts Council Administrator David Schmitz said.

-In addition to grants, professional development and promotional support, fellows also participate in Creative Capital's Core Weekend Professional Development Program, one of the nation's premier artist professional development programs, and will participate in "Meet the Artist" public programs at various arts and cultural venues throughout the state.
+The fellowships are designed to elevate the arts across the state by advancing the artistic careers of Iowa artists, filmmakers, musicians and creative writers.
+In addition to grants, professional development and promotional support, fellows also virtually participate in "Meet the Artist" public programs at various arts and cultural venues throughout the state.

-The Iowa Department of Cultural Affairs and its three divisions – the Iowa Arts Council, Produce Iowa - State Office of Media Production and the State Historical Society of Iowa – empower Iowa to build and sustain culturally vibrant communities by connecting Iowans to the people, places and points of pride that define our state.
+The Iowa Department of Cultural Affairsand its divisions – the State Historical Society of Iowa, including the State Historic Preservation Office; the Iowa Arts Council; the interim Iowa Humanities Council; and Produce Iowa, the state office of media production – empower Iowans to build and sustain culturally vibrant communities by connecting to the people, places and points of pride that define our state.
 The department’s work enables Iowa to be recognized as a state that fosters creativity and serves as a catalyst for innovation where the stories of Iowa are preserved and communicated to connect past, present and future generations.